fab13n/metalua/src/tilo/readme.md

 Available types
 ===============

-The type system doesn't support generic types (use dynamic types for that).
-It's intended to catch nil-indexings, although this part isn't operational yet.

 Dynamic type
 ------------

-Written `*`, as a wildcard, it's the dynamic type.
-An object of this type is accepted everywhere (as the "bottom" type found in many formal type systems with subtyping), and every object is allowed to have type `*` (as the "top" type in formal systems).
+The dynamic type is written `*`, as a wildcard.
+An object of this type is accepted everywhere (as the `bottom` type found in many formal type systems), and every object is allowed to have type `*` (as the `top` type in formal systems).

-The key insight of gradual typing is that although `*` shares top's and bottom's defining characteristics, it's distinct from both, and orthogonal with respect to the subtyping relationship.
+The key insight of gradual typing is that although `*` shares top and bottom's defining characteristics, it's distinct from both, and orthogonal with respect to the subtyping relationship.
 This allows to integrate it in a sound type system, without collapsing the whole subtyping by forcing `top=bottom`.

+A gradual type system doesn't have the soundness property ("a well typed program can't cause an error"), but it offers a weaker version
+thereof: a program that causes an error can only do so because of a dynamically typed fragment.

 Please refer to Jeremy Siek, especially "Gradual Typing for Objects" [1] for formal developments.

 [1] http://ecee.colorado.edu/~siek/pubs/pubs/2006/siek06_sem_cpp.pdf